Aptomi/k8s-app-engine/docs/language.md

 Contract represents a consumable service.
 When someone wants to consume an instance of a service, it has to be done through a contract.
 When a service depends on another service instance, this dependency has to be dependency on a contract as well.

+Contract has a number of contexts, which define different implementations of that contract.
+Each context allows you to define specific implementation and criteria under which it will be picked.
-Contracts allow you to control how service will be allocated for consumers based on a certain criteria.
-It can resolve to different service instances based on type of the environment (e.g. 'dev' vs. 'prod'), based on properties of a consumer (e.g. which 'team' consumer belongs to), based on time of the day, or any other labels/properties.
+It means that a contract will be fulfilled via one of the defined contexts at runtime, based on the defined criteria.
+Different parameters/services can be picked based on based on type of the environment (e.g. 'dev' vs. 'prod'), based on properties of a consumer (e.g. which 'team' consumer belongs to), based on time of the day, or any other labels/properties.
 It can also control whether the service instance will be dedicated or shared.

 For example, a team responsible for running databases can define a contract for "sql-database" and its specific implementations: